davxy/datawok-posts/posts/zk-proof.md

 - **Zero-Knowledgeness**: The proof does not reveal any additional information other than the fact that the statement is true.

-Of most importance is the following theorem found in the [GMW] paper:
+Of most importance is the following result found in the [GMW] paper:

 > **Theorem**.
 For any problem in `NP` there exist a `ZKP` system.